DanielAvinoam/TheSubZeroProject/README.md

 call rdi 				; CreateProcessA();
 add rsp, 0xD0 				; Free stack space: 0x20 (shadow space) + 0x30 (paramateres pushed) + 0x80 (structures)
 ```
-The  shellcode that loads the DLL to the chorme process works similarly to this one except calling `LoadLibrary` instead of `CreateProcessA`.
+The  shellcode that loads the DLL to the chrome process works similarly to this one except calling `LoadLibrary` instead of `CreateProcessA`.

 ---
-Back to the driver - the shellcode executes by an explorer thread and a chrome process should be opened.
-In the process creation callback function the driver checks whether a new process with explorer's PID has created:
+Back to the driver - the shellcode executes by an explorer thread causing a child chrome process to be opened.
+In `OnProcessNotify` the driver checks whether a new explorer child process has been created:
 ```cpp
 void OnProcessNotify(PEPROCESS, HANDLE ProcessId, PPS_CREATE_NOTIFY_INFO CreateInfo)
 {